-A collaboration led by scientists at Tokyo University of Agriculture and Technology (TUAT), Japan, has discovered a novel amyloid protein that induces amyloidosis in rats.
+A collaboration led by scientists at the Tokyo University of Agriculture and Technology (TUAT), Japan, has discovered a novel amyloid protein that induces amyloidosis in rats.
 This new amyloid protein is known to be the lipopolysaccharide binding protein (LBP) and accumulated very frequently in the mammary gland of aged rats.
 Although LBP was identified as an amyloid protein by this research using rats, learning from rats is very important for understanding the cause of human diseases because a human also has LBP.
 Hence, their findings of this research are useful for predicting the future occurrence of human amyloidosis and as a disease model animal.

 The researchers published their results on October 15th, 2019, in Amyloid, The Journal of Protein Folding Disorders.

-Amyloidosis is a disease group showing the deposition of amyloid that is misfolded protein originating from the host protein, i.e., this case LBP.
+Amyloidosis is a disease group showing the deposition of amyloid that is a misfolded protein originating from the host protein, i.e., in this case LBP.
 For amyloidosis, unfortunately, no cure is available, but treatments can help symptoms and produce less amyloid protein.

 “When looking into mammary glands of old rats, interestingly we very often saw needle-shaped amyloid,” said Tomoaki Murakami, DVM, Ph.D., the first and corresponding author on the paper and Associate Professor in Laboratory of Veterinary Toxicology, Cooperative Department of Veterinary Medicine at TUAT.
 Amyloid deposition was actually observed in 83% of aged female rats.
 “We are very surprised at this finding, because it was known that in rats amyloidosis is extremely rare and that spontaneous rat amyloidosis had not been reported for about half a century.”